 Millions of children and their families in East Africa have been left extremely vulnerable due to natural and climate-related disasters.
 At least 30 million people are facing the threat of hunger and malnutrition, disease and exposure to more violence, exploitation and abuse.
 Of these, 9 million people have been displaced within their borders as a result of internal conflict in Ethiopia, Somalia, South Sudan and Sudan.

 World Vision is responding to the needs of families in crises across Burundi, Ethiopia, Kenya, Somalia, South Sudan, Sudan, Uganda, Rwanda and Tanzania.

 These lives are on the line, in the absence of funding to enable them meet their short term needs as well as future long-term needs.
 They are in urgent need of your help.

-Somalia: 5.4 million people in need of humanitarian assistance of these, 2.8 million children in need of humanitarian assistance
+Some 30 million people are estimated to be in need of humanitarian assistance in East Africa, half of them are in need of nutritional support.